 While the days of having a true, workhorse running back are all but extinct in today’s NFL, there are special talents around the league that possess the innate intangibles to transform offenses.
 The shelf-life for the position is among the shortest in pro football, and many of the names that once sat atop the rankings have begun their inevitable tumble to make way for the next wave of talent.
 The list below details the top NFL running backs for the 2020 season.
 It features many of the usual suspects expected to flourish, and others that aren’t necessarily household names but poised for success in 2020.

-Top 25 running backs in the NFL for 2020 season
+Top 25 running backs in the NFL for the 2020 season

 25. Raheem Mostert, San Francisco 49ers